Interactive Showrooms — End-to-End Design

 Real-time analysis

 A live panel surfaces conversation themes — users see what the system understood, not just what it said.
+Feeling understood is exactly what builds trust and brings people back.

 Decision 03